ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.discovery/README.md

 * (bluefox) Added support of Admin5

 ### 2.6.2 (2021-04-13)
-* (Apollon77) Fix crash case in mihome discovery (Sentry IOBROKER-DISCOVERY-30)
+* (Apollon77) Fixed the crash case in mihome discovery (Sentry IOBROKER-DISCOVERY-30)
-* (Apollon77) Fix crash case in ping logic (Sentry IOBROKER-DISCOVERY-2Y)
+* (Apollon77) Fixed the crash case in ping logic (Sentry IOBROKER-DISCOVERY-2Y)
-* (Apollon77) Fix crash case in hf-lpb100 logic (Sentry IOBROKER-DISCOVERY-34)
+* (Apollon77) Fixed the crash case in hf-lpb100 logic (Sentry IOBROKER-DISCOVERY-34)

 ### 2.6.1 (2021-02-28)
 * (JeyCee) added iot and net-tools
 * (Apollon77) Adjust and optimize UDP and UPnP discoveries
-* (Apollon77) Added option to specify the "own IP address" and netmask to also allow discovery for e.g. docker cases where an external network should be scanned
+* (Apollon77) Added an option to specify the "own IP address" and netmask to also allow discovery for e.g. docker cases where an external network should be scanned
 * (Apollon77) Fix ping progress counter when scanning multiple ip ranges
 * (JeyCee) removed mobile
 * (Apollon77) fix sonos and synology